gb-it/codejam-cap-nodejs/exercises/04/readme.md

 ### 1. Bring sample CSV files in the project

-SAP Cloud Application Programming Model adopts a "convention over configuration" approach in many areas, one of which is the automatic recognition and loading of data from CSV files during a deployment.
+The SAP Cloud Application Programming Model adopts a "convention over configuration" approach in many areas, one of which is the automatic recognition and loading of data from CSV files during a deployment.
 In this step you'll create a `csv/` directory in the `db/` directory, add two CSV files (one for each of the entities) and redeploy.
 The deployment process will spot the CSV files and load the contents into the tables in the persistence layer.

 :point_right: Create a `csv/` directory within the `db/` directory, and copy into it the CSV files (from this repository) [my.bookshop-Books.csv](my.bookshop-Books.csv) and [my.bookshop-Authors.csv](my.bookshop-Authors.csv).
-Do this either from the command line, or using the user interface in VS Code.
+Use the "Raw" link from within each of these GitHub resources to get the actual CSV data to download (and don't forget to ensure the `.csv` extension is used for the files that you save).

 Your directory structure should then look something like this (the screenshot also shows the content of the two CSV files):